brettski74/Milton/README.md

 Join us on [Discord](https://discord.gg/dnQJEGFCZ9) to meet other people interested in DIY solder reflow hotplates, ask questions, make suggestions or discuss problems.
 You can also raise issues here and I'll take a look when I can.

+Milton requires some playing around to set up and configure currently.
+Installation packages for Debian, Arch and a bare tarball installation should be coming soon.

 ## Features

 * Bootstrappable - no need to hand-solder SMD components before you have a working reflow soldering solution.